 - Can be tricky to align

 - Can be a source of wind noise

 - Removing can be difficult

 - Can mark paintwork when removed

 Advantages to out of channel:

 - Fast fit

 - Least expensive

-The in channel are as you’ve guessed, fit inside the window channel or frame.
+The in-channel is as you’ve guessed, fit inside the window channel or frame.
 This is more work but I think worth it.
-I believe the in channel are superior in look and performance.
-I use WeatherTech a lot, because they make great products that actually fit.
-You can check them out on the Parts Geek link below.Find Deals Up to 70% Off on WeatherTech Products at Parts Geek!
-Shop Now for Huge Savings!
+I believe the in-channel is superior in look and performance.
+You can check out vent shade offers on the Amazon link below.Amazon Vent Shades

 - Fitting more complex